Patrick Byrne B.Soc , MA ( hons ) Senior Art Psychotherapist

 Understanding of emotions

-Anxiety, low self -esteem, stress, behavioral concerns, attachment and interpersonal relationships issues, communication, learning disabilities, self- confidence, personal development, personal life skills, coping skills, exam stress, separation / divorces, bereavement, cancer support
+Anxiety, low self -esteem, stress, behavioural concerns, attachment and interpersonal relationships issues, communication, learning disabilities, self- confidence, personal development, personal life skills, coping skills, exam stress, separation / divorces, bereavement, and cancer support.

 Gently guiding and encouraging growth and